 The key to finding representation is to look for experienced Internet attorneys.
 Not all attorneys are familiar with domain squatting laws, so it is important to ask whether your attorney has experience protecting domains from squatters.

 If you have been targeted by a cybersquatter, it is best to discuss your legal options with an experienced attorney.
 The Internet attorneys at Minc Law can help you determine if you have a claim for cybersquatting and decide on the best strategy for proceeding.

-Contact us to schedule a free, no-obligation consultation by calling (216) 373-7706 or filling out our online contact form.
+Contact us to schedule a free, no-obligation consultation with an intake specialist by calling (216) 373-7706 or filling out our online contact form.